 |Soil pH||Acid, Neutral, Alkaline|

 Magnolia Grandiflora Care

 Southern magnolias are attractive and relatively easy-to-grow specimen trees—just be sure to select a site that is sheltered from strong winds and offers them ample room to grow.
 They are often planted in rows to act as a privacy screen or to define property lines.
 Because of their messy leaf drop in the spring and fall, they aren't always a good choice for a lawn.
 Planting in an ornamental bed means you can use the robust leaf debris can as a natural mulching material.

-You can plant container-grown trees at any time, and those bought balled and burlapped are usually transplanted sometime between August and October.
+You can plant container-grown trees at any time (although avoid planting in the heat of summer), and those bought balled and burlapped are usually transplanted sometime between August and October.
 Transplant shock is common with this species, so don't worry if the tree sheds many leaves during its first growing season.

 Southern Magnolias do best in partial shade, particularly if soil conditions aren't all that moist.
 Once established, they can do well in a full sun position in moist, rich soils.
 Ideally, your tree should receive at least four hours of unfiltered sunlight a day.
-In the winter months, in northern states, it will need protection from too much direct sunlight.
+In nature, southern magnolia is an understory tree, so it tolerates shade, although it needs sun to bloom well.

 Southern magnolias do best in moist, well-drained, loamy, acidic, and fertile soils.
 However, they can tolerate a wide range of conditions and pH levels.
 Overly dry or prolonged waterlogged conditions and high alkalinity aren't appreciated.

 Providing your southern magnolia has ample room for root expansion and the soil is not a poor, dry type, it will demonstrate drought tolerance.